bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Motor sequence learning (MSL), defined as the acquisition of temporally ordered succession of coordinated movements, has thus often been employed to study the behavioral determinants of this type of procedural memory.

 While practice of MSL over several training sessions lead to substantial improvement in performance, evidence of further offline reprocessing of the acquired procedural memory have accumulated [@walker_sleep_2003;@press_time_2005;@hotermans_early_2006;@korman_daytime_2007;@morin_motor_2008;@debas_brain_2010;@barakat_sleep_2013;@cousins_cued_2014;@debas_off-line_2014;@gregory_resting_2014;@cellini_temporal_2015;@ramanathan_sleep-dependent_2015;@laventure_nrem2_2016].
-This reprocessing is observed as either gains or maintenance of performance compared to a decay if no offline period is allowed to the subject [@nettersheim_role_2015].
+This reprocessing is observed as either gains or maintenance of performance compared to a decay if no offline period is allowed to the subject [@nettersheim_role_2015], particularly benefiting explicit MSL [@doyon_contributions_2009].
-Explicitly acquired sequential skills specifically benefit from this off-line reprocessing [@doyon_contributions_2009].
-However controversies remains regarding the respective roles that both wake and sleep stages play in consolidating motor memory traces [@nettersheim_role_2015;@landry_effects_2016].
+However, controversies remains regarding the respective roles that both wake and sleeps' different stages play in consolidating motor memory traces [@nettersheim_role_2015;@landry_effects_2016].

 Sequential motor skills recruit an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], which involvement evolves differently across learning stages [@dayan_neuroplasticity_2011].
-Herein, critical plasticity changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] occurs at both training and consolidation, the latter being modelled  [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015] as a "transfer" or "reorganization" between cerebral structures supporting the function.
+Herein, critical plasticity changes [@ungerleider_imaging_2002;@doyon_reorganization_2005] occurs at both training and consolidation, the latter being modelled  [@rasch_reactivation_2008;@born_system_2012;@albouy_hippocampus_2013;@dudai_consolidation_2015] as a "transfer" or "reorganization" between nervous system structures supporting such function.

 Both cortico-cerebellar and cortico-striatal loop circuits contributes to MSL [@doyon_reorganization_2005], recruiting primary sensorimotor and supplementary motor cortices as well as posterior parietal and dorso-lateral prefrontal cortices [@hardwick_quantitative_2013] concurrently to sub-parts of cerebellum and striatum on which we will further expand.